Wayfarer545/aps_search/README.md

 How to use
 You can find matching records (maximum 20 pcs.) or delete record by id from database.
-Both GET and DELETE requests should include apropriate form-data.
+Both GET and DELETE requests should include apropriate request body.
 For search:
 ```python
 import json